Museums in Amsterdam

 Casa Rosso

 Check out the most (in)famous erotic theatre in the Red Light District!
-Casa Rosso is the most iconic theatre in the area around since 1968.
+Casa Rosso is the most iconic theatre in the area since 1968.
 Sit back and enjoy one of the live 18+ shows on stage.

-Cheap things to do
+Cheap activities to do in Amsterdam

 As you already might know Amsterdam is not cheap.
-However it doesn’t mean that you can’t have a good trip to Amsterdam if you’re on a budget.
+However, it doesn’t mean that you can’t have a good trip to Amsterdam if you’re on a budget.
 You might have to plan your trip a bit better, so you can find cheap alternatives.
 We will try and provide you with tips that save you money while still having an amazing experience.
-Take a look at our restaurants in Amsterdam page for instance, you’ll find really good meals for around €10,-.
-Also for a canal cruise there cheap alternatives, such as sailing a small boat yourself.
-A day in the park, sightseeing or in a coffeeshop don’t have to cost much either!
-Stay tuned as we will be adding new things to do in Amsterdam as much as we can!
+Take a look at our restaurants in Amsterdam page for instance, you’ll find really good meals for around €15,-.
+Also for a canal cruise there are cheap alternatives, such as sailing a small boat yourself.
+A day in the park, sightseeing or in a coffeeshop doesn’t have to cost much either!
+Stay tuned as we will be adding new activities in Amsterdam as much as we can!

 Amsterdam Canal Belt